SEI-R-7-26/Installfest_Windows/README.md

 Heroku is a web hosting service that we'll be utilizing to deploy our projects throughout the course.

-Enter the following command in your terminal to install the heroku cli:
+Enter the following command in your terminal to install the Heroku CLI:

 ```sh
 curl https://cli-assets.heroku.com/install.sh | sh
 ```

-### Installing Npm
+### Installing npm

-Npm is a package manager for node, it will allow us to install 3rd party packages throughout the course.
+**npm** is a package manager for node.
+It will allow us to install 3rd party packages throughout the course.

 To install npm, run the following command in your terminal: